the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-structures.md

 2. [Missing at Random (MAR)](pd-missing-data-structures-mar)
 3. [Missing not at Random (MNAR)](pd-missing-data-structures-mnar)

 These were originally proposed by Rubin {cite:ps}`Rubin1976missingdata` and are explained in more detail below.
-As this chapter has been created as part of the Turing-Roche Community Scholar scheme, the examples provided will be based in healthcare.
+As this chapter has been created as part of the [Turing-Roche Community Scholar Scheme](https://www.turing.ac.uk/research/research-projects/alan-turing-institute-roche-strategic-partnership/community-scholars), the examples provided will be based in healthcare.

 > **Example Dataset**: We will be using a fictional study of health outcomes to explain the different mechanisms of missing data.
 For demonstration purposes, the dataset is first shown (below) as being fully complete and only has 8 participants.
 >